The best things to do in Yosemite National Park, whether you’re a first-time visitor or a devoted returner.

 Meredith is a biologist and writer based in California’s Sierra Nevada.
 She has lived in six states as a biologist, so her intel on hiking and camping is *chef’s kiss* next level.
 One of her earliest camping memories was being too scared to find a bathroom at night on a family camping trip.
 Thankfully, she’s come a long way since then and she can help you get there too!

-Looking for more California parks travel inspiration?
+Looking for more California parks and Sierra Nevada travel inspiration?
 Check out my related posts below!

 Pin this image for future reference